 For analysis of the risk of contact, the BLM used the Risk of Contact (RoC) Tool (USFS 2013, Carpenter et al. 2014, O'Brien et al. 2014), which estimates the probability that a foraying Rocky Mountain bighorn sheep will contact a domestic sheep allotment.
-The RoC Tool estimates the probability that a foraying Rocky Mountain bighorn sheep will contact a domestic sheep allotment and does not estimate the probability of interspecies contact.
+The RoC Tool does not estimate the probability of interspecies contact.
 The RoC Tool utilizes Rocky Mountain bighorn sheep CHHR, demographic information about each herd, ram and ewe foray rates, summer source habitat model, and domestic sheep allotment boundaries to calculate probabilities that rams and ewes may leave a CHHR, undertake a foray, and subsequently contact a specific domestic sheep allotment.
 Output from the tool can also be used to calculate the rate of contact between individual bighorns from specific bighorn herds with the domestic sheep allotments.

-Stray domestic sheep have been implicated in several die-offs for Rocky Mountain bighorn sheep and in many rangeland settings, strays may pose a risk of disease transmission as large as or greater than from foraying Rocky Mountain bighorn sheep.
+Stray domestic sheep have been implicated in several die-offs for Rocky Mountain bighorn sheep and in many rangeland settings, strays may pose an additional risk of disease transmission as large as or greater than from foraying Rocky Mountain bighorn sheep.
 However, the RoC tool uses the spatial location of the domestic sheep allotments and assumes domestic sheep will be within the allotments.
 For this reason, the risk of contact tool does not model the risk of stray domestic sheep outside the allotments and the subsequent potential for contact with Rocky Mountain bighorn sheep.